Charleston Houses and Gardens Tour – a Festival of Quirkiness

 A mother’s love

 I ask why he is so keen on everything English.
 Does he have rellies our way?
 “Truly the enthusiasm comes from my mother,” he replies.
 I would love to meet his mother if she is anything near as engaging and effervescent as her son.
-We take a quick look at the garden complete with pool, talking about the garden festival, and festivals in general.
+We take a quick look at the garden complete with pool, and John and I chat about the garden festival, and festivals in general.
 “Truly the British know how to put on a parade and a show.”
 I think he might be talking about the Queen, but there’s not time to ask him whether he is for or against monarchy.
 I can probably guess.

 As we are herded onto the bus, I tell him I live in the English Lake District.
 Has he been?